Azure/IoT-Pi-Day/Setting up the Raspberry Pi/README.md

 ## Enable WiFi - Option 1
-- Entering the following informaiton into a new text file.
+- Entering the following information into a new text file.
-- Create a new text file usng Notepad.
+- Create a new text file usng Notepad, then cut-n-paste the following.
-- Cut-n-paste the following.

     ```
     country=US